JasonCraftsCode/dynamodb-datamodel/TASKS.md

   - Each action with expressions
 - Naming guidance
 - Globals: delimiters (split, composite), reserve names, validate names, ?onError, default put
+- Should we use "type": "module" in package.json?
+Use ES modules to support better tree shaking?

 ## Future direction